EelisK/gorm-shadow/README.md

 # gorm-shadow 🦇

-`gorm-shadow` is a plugin for the [GORM](https://gorm.io) ORM that allows you to shadow changes to a model's fields.

 <div>
   <p align="center">
     <img src="pictures/shadows.jpeg" width="800">
   </p>
 </div>

+`gorm-shadow` is a plugin for [GORM](https://gorm.io) that allows you to shadow changes to a model's fields.

 ## User Guide 📚